 Anyway, when John returns to the office, Carter, his chief rival for being made the next junior partner of the firm, suggests that senior partner Judge Doolittle (Charles Coburn) might be displeased with the news owing to the expectation that John would marry Doolittle’s daughter Eunice.
 John dismisses that as just a rumor.
 But he is embarrassed and hesitant about telling Doolittle, so we have to wonder.
 It is never clear what John’s relationship with Eunice really amounted to, whether they even ever went out on a date.

 John and Jane prepare to go on their honeymoon by taking a ship to Europe.
 In their cabin, there is a small bed, which is just barely big enough for the two of them.
 They get on the bed and try it out.
 A lot of people believe that in old movies, if a man and woman got on the same bed, at least one of them had to have one foot on the floor.
-There is nothing about that in the Production Code, and this is one of several movies that prove that the rule never existed.
-For another example, see Fallen Angel (1945).
+There is nothing about that in the Production Code, and this is one of several movies that prove that the rule never existed, such as Fallen Angel (1945) and The 39 Steps (1935), in the latter of which the couple are not even married.
 The honeymoon, however, is called off when John has to go back to the office, because the continuance he thought he had for Higgins v.
 Higgins has been rescinded, with the trial scheduled for the next Monday.

 Somewhat later, with John’s mother Harriet living with him and Jane, they have Doolittle, Carter, and Eunice over for dinner.
 John thought he was being groomed for being made a partner, but Doolittle announces that the new partner will be Carter, owing to the recommendation made by Eunice, presumably because she is a woman scorned.